ALBME

 • Renewal applicants must certify that they have a current DEA registration, are registered to query the Prescription Drug Monitoring Databank, and have earned the required continuing medical education.

-• To apply for re-issuance of an expired ACSC, please contact our office using the Contact Form (choose ACSC from drop-down list).
+• To apply for re-issuance of an expired ACSC, please contact the ACSC Department).

 FAQ